ravisankargv96/Microservices-In-Action/README.md

 ## Spring Microservices in Action - Second Edition.
-Chapter 12

 # Introduction
-Welcome to Spring Microservices in Action, Chapter 12.
-Chapter 12 is almost the end of the book and demonstrates how to create a build and deployment pipeline.
-We walkthrough how to build this pipeline and then deploy all of the services to Amazon's Elastic Kubernetes Service (EKS).

-By the time you are done reading this chapter you will be able to build and/or deploy:

 1. A Spring Cloud based OAuth2 authentication service that can issue and validate JWT tokens.
 2. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
 3. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.